AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 ### extendEpisodeUpdateFunction

-Sets a new function on reset alongside with the current model's episodeUpdate() function.
+Sets a new function on episode update alongside with the current model's episodeUpdate() function.

 ```
 ReinforcementLearningQuickSetup:extendEpisodeUpdateFunction(episodeUpdateFunction)